SmallJiu/MirageInterface/README.md

 This is a Minecraft mod

 It add a block to remote link other block, it can transmission something to the other block.
+In theory, you can link all the blocks that use the forge capability system.

 usage:
   1. use a mirage connector to shift + right click want to link block, after, shift + right click the mirage interface, it will success to link. it can link other dimension block, but the chunk and block need load on world.
   2. after, you can right click mirage interface some face to open a gui, it can put some capability type item to mirage inerface, you need put some capability type item to mirage interface the click face to add transmission type. example: you use 'up' face to transmission forge energy, need put forge energy capability type item to mirage interface 'up' gui to add type.